-The more refined example described in Figure 7 further explains how both Sample and Observation from the Observations, measurements and samples model can interact with a domain model.
+The more refined example described in Figure 7 further explains how both Sample and Observation from the OMS model can interact with a domain model.

-In this example, Well, Aquifer and FluidBody are modelled outside the Observations, measurements and samples model but
+In this example, Well, Aquifer and FluidBody are modelled outside the OMS model but:

-The Well also conforms to the Sample requirements
+The Well also conforms to the Sample requirements;

 Instances from the domain model are the proximate and ultimate features of interest of the WaterSalinity Observation.

 The Well that samples the Aquifer acts as a proxy to the Aquifer in the observation act.
-It is thus considered as the proximateFeatureOfInterest of the Observation.
-The sampledFeature (the Aquifer) being the ultimateFeatureOfInterest.
+The Well is thus considered as the proximateFeatureOfInterest of the Observation.
+The sampledFeature (the Aquifer) of the Well being the ultimateFeatureOfInterest.